axibase/atsd/tutorials/getting-started-portal.md

 The chart syntax provides readily available settings and functions to add metadata to charts to eliminate manual coding.

-Add the following settings to incorporate metadata into series legend.
+Add the following settings at `[configuration]` section to incorporate metadata into series legend.

 ```ls
   legend-position = top